influxdata/docs-v2/content/influxdb/v2.1/reference/release-notes/influxdb.md

 - Release archives (.tar.gz and .zip) no longer contain the `influx` binary.
 - The `influxdb2` package (.deb and .rpm) no longer contains the `influx` binary.
 Instead, the package declares a recommended dependency on the new influx-cli package.
 - The `quay.io/influxdb/influxdb` image no longer contains the `influx` binary.
 We recommended migrating to the `influxdb` image hosted in DockerHub.
-- With this change, versions of the `influx` CLI and `influxd` server are not guaranteed to exactly match.
+- With this change, versions of the `influx` CLI and InfluxDB (`influxd`) server are not guaranteed to exactly match.
 Please see `influxd version` or curl `<your-server-url>/health` to check the version of the `influxd` server.
 The [`influx` CLI documentation](/influxdb/v2.1/reference/cli/influx/) has been updated to reflect which `influx` CLI commands work with which versions of InfluxDB.

 ### Features